 - B.1 Where an applicant identifies an issue with regard to public safety (including fire safety) which is not covered by existing legislation, the applicant should indicate in their operating schedule the steps which will be taken to ensure public safety.
 When writing the operating schedule, due regard should be taken of the requirements of relevant legislation to secure adequate public safety, in particular those requirements prescribed in the Health and Safety at Work etc Act, and the Management of Health and Safety at Work Regulations. - B.2 In accordance with the Regulatory Reform (Fire Safety) Order 2005 ('the Fire Safety Order'), the Council will not impose fire safety conditions where the Order applies.
-Where "safe capacity" conditions are necessary for the promotion of public safety or the prevention of disorder, and capacities have not been imposed through other legislation, occupancy limits may be imposed where these are offered in an operating schedule or where relevant representations are made.
+A capacity limit may be suggested by the Hampshire Fire and Rescue Service within a risk assessment that has been conducted.